nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 >
 > **Answer:** When we're building Docker containers start up time is a large cost in the
 > (typically) highly elastic infrastructure environments these applications usually run in.
-> Because of this, we want to make sure that we reduce the start up time of our application
+> Because of this, we want to make sure that we reduce the startup time of our application
 > as much as possible.
 The easiest way to reduce this start up time of our container is to
 > reduce the size of the final image that's being created.
 It's important because when the Docker
 > daemon starts a new instance of your container it's going to pull down the container image